 The benefits of NACH for banks, customers, and organizations are provided and discussed as follows-

 - National Automated Clearing House system enables the banks to enhance their customer service, smoothens the process of payments, and even builds strong relationships with affiliated organizations.

 - Fewer errors and a super-fast workflow.

 - Super-fast process.

-- No need of remembering the due dates for clearing of payments such as phone bills, electricity bills, etc.
+- There is no need to remember the due dates for clearing payments such as phone bills, electricity bills, etc.

 #3 – For an Organization

 - Zero dependencies on checks and their clearance.

 - Enables timely clearance of salaries, dividends as well as pension payments.

 National Automated Clearing House is a centralized online-based payment solution that enables the corporate sectors, banks, financial institutions, and government organizations to handle and manage bulk payments launched by NPCI or National Payment Corporation of India in the year 2007.
 NACH system also enables the financial institutions and corporate organizations to receive high volume payments that comprise the loan amount, water bills, telephone bills, electricity bills, EMIs, mutual funds payments received via the National Automated Cleaning House or NACH solution.